 So, we invite you to curl up on the sofa, get that tartan blanket out, pour yourself a wee dram of whisky and enjoy the shows.

-As part of Scotland’s Winter Festivals the Scottish Poetry Library present a special a pass the mic session hosted by Vic Galloway (BBC Radio Scotland).
+As part of Scotland’s Winter Festivals the Scottish Poetry Library presented a special a pass the mic session hosted by Vic Galloway (BBC Radio Scotland).
 Drawing on the spirit of Burns for a fresh mix of spoken word, music and poetry.
 Featuring poetry from Victoria McNulty, Kevin Gilday and Courtney Stoddart, and music from Girl Who Cried Wolf, Kapil Seshasayee and Sorren Maclean with Hannah Fisher.

 Jenn Butterworth & the Royal Conservatoire of Scotland